 Winter storms had cast their spell over Port Gaverne.
 The damage, quite extensive to the sheds behind the beach, was being surveyed and repaired.
-As the clean-up work continued, harbour master Richard Cook shared his eulogy to Port Gaverne and the place of its beach in his life.
+As the clean-up work continued, harbour master Richard Cook shared his eulogy to Port Gaverne and the place in his life of its beach.

 What the beach and Port Gaverne mean to Richard.